HelloAOLab/bible-api/API-CHANGELOG.md

 This is the log of changes for the Free Use Bible API.
 For information on the API Generator, see [GENERATOR-CHANGELOG.md](./GENERATOR-CHANGELOG.md).

+## V1.11.0

+#### Date: 2026-03-24

+### :rocket: Features

+-   Changed the common name of Song of Solomon in English from "Song of Songs" to "Song of Solomon".

 ## V1.10.0

 #### Date: 2026-02-20